-After you watch this video, check out part two of this video series on the Details of Installing Sod for a more indepth view on how to lay rolls of sod.
+After you watch the above video, check out part two of this video series on the Details of Installing Sod for a more in-depth view on how to lay rolls of sod.

 STEP 1: Select the Right Type of Sod

 Visit our Turfgrass Selector to select the right type of grass for you and your site.

 STEP 2: Measure Area

 Make a sketch of your lot and measure the area you wish to sod.
 Calculate the square feet of product needed by multiplying length times the width of the area measured.
 Deduct a reasonable amount for buildings, paved drives, and walks.

 length x width = square feet of product needed

 For assistance with odd lawn shapes, use our Lawn Area Calculator.